-A 1988 vegetation survey recorded similar submerged vegetation to the current description although Chara australis was more abundant and extended to a maximum depth of 9.5 m.
+A 1988 vegetation survey recorded similar submerged vegetation to the 2009 description although Chara australis was more abundant and extended to a maximum depth of 9.5 m.
 U. gibba was not recorded.
-The impact of U. gibba has increased from 2005 to 2006 and 2009.
-However, charophytes appear to persist below its dense mats, but U. australis was not seen in the 2009 survey.
+But the lake has changed from being relatively clear when visited in 2009 to having a dark brown / red stain with less than 1 m in water visibility in 2013 (Figure 3-1).